 When a mouse called Albert Brown unwisely ventures down into the sewers one day, he uncovers a terrifying plot to awaken an ancient evil.
 Soon Albert's family and friends find themselves in a desperate struggle for their lives.
 Summoning all their courage, they must confront treacherous enemies and foul sorcery in a battle to save London and the world from eternal darkness.

-The Deptford Mice live a comfortable life in the skirting boards of an abandoned London house, with no humans or cats to disturb them.
+The Deptford Mice live a cosy life in the skirting boards of an abandoned London house, with no humans or cats to disturb them.
 But something is lurking deep beneath the city.
-Something that...
+Something that threatens to destroy their cosy existence for good.
+In the dank sewers under the house lives a mysterious being, worshipped by a horde of bloodthirsty rats who cower in its presence...

 Have you ever read a Robin Jarvis novel?
 I grew up reading his other series - ‘The Witches of Whitby’ and ‘Tales from the Wyrd Museum’ - both stunning series for children - but never before picked up this one.